 I imagine Barry, who says he works for the State department, leaving the embassy early to look for a gift for his father.
 He walks the streets of Hong Kong thinking about what the right gift will be.
 Popping into one of the many Hong Kong booksellers, forty years later many will be under siege by the Chinese government, he scans the new releases bookshelf.
 What will his dad like?
 The Shining?
 Song of Solomon?
 No, there it is, the latest le Carré.
 He buys it and hops on the Star Ferry to head back to his apartment.
 Looking out at the various boats cutting and darting through the harbor as the sun glints off the water Barry mulls over what to write.
 It’s been a hard year for his dad since the factory shut down.
 Then he has it.

-So yes, it was a bit more than I would normally pay, and yes, the strict value of the book was diminished by the writing inside, but reading that inscription I suddenly imagined I was transported halfway around the world and forty years in the past.
+So yes, it was a bit more than I would normally pay, and yes, the strict value of the book was diminished by the writing inside, but reading that inscription I was suddenly transported halfway around the world and forty years in the past.
 It was worth it for that.

 Next time you are considering a gift I suggest you purchase a favorite book of yours, write a note inside and pass it on.
 It’ll offer much more enjoyment than the two seconds it takes to read a card and perhaps create a memory or two.